ZachJDev/US_polyptics/README.md

 Right now, there is no procedure to capture plural words, which I think is the biggest weakness of this bot.

+Some punctuation is not handled correctly.
+I haven't been able to isolate why or what inputs cause it, though.

 The code is ineffiencent and calls the Twitter API more than it needs to.
 Fixing that will be my first major rewrite of the bot.